- Strong, smooth powertrain

 features & specs

-Inside, the layout is definitely more cockpit-like than in most other large sedans, but the dash pushes outward at the corners to help free up a little more space.
+Inside, the dash pushes outward at the corners to help free up a little more space.
 Cool-blue accent lighting keeps with the ambiance, and there's a very distinctive two-tier layout, with some combinations pairing a lighter-tone lower tier with a darker upper tier that matches the upholstery.

-For performance, the Azera relies on some of the same hardware as the Sonata family sedan, with one big exception.
-The Azera offers more than adequate straight-line performance from its 3.3-liter V-6, which makes 293 horsepower and 255 pound-feet of torque—on regular gasoline.
+The Azera offers more than adequate straight-line performance from its 3.3-liter V-6, which makes 293 horsepower and 255 pound-feet of torque on regular gasoline.
 It's smooth and responsive, thanks in part to a 6-speed automatic transmission, which includes a Shiftronic manual mode.
 The transmission has a wide range of gear ratios to allow quick takeoffs, strong passing ability, and relaxed cruising.
+Fuel economy is as high as 28 mpg combined.

-The Azera is offered in two models: Azera and Azera Limited.
-The base Azera includes keyless ignition, proximity-key entry, Bluetooth connectivity, power front seats, navigation, full leather upholstery, dual-zone automatic climate control, heated side mirrors, heated front and rear seats, and a 6.0-inch audio display system with six Mobis speakers.
+Azera sedans come in base or Limited trim.
+The base car gets power features, keyless ignition, Bluetooth, power front seats, navigation, leather, dual-zone automatic climate control, heated front and rear seats, and a 6.0-inch audio display system with six speakers.
 Hyundai also includes the latest version of its Blue Link system on all Azeras; the system works with a smartphone app and can allow for parental controls to be set for vehicle use.

-Limited models upgrade to the 450-watt Dimension sound system, which includes XM satellite radio, HD Radio, iPod/USB connectivity, and an auxiliary input jack, a hands-free trunk opener, rear reading lights, a power-adjustable steering wheel, a power sunroof, rear parking assistance, and power-folding side mirrors.
-Adaptive cruise control and stop/start are new to the Limited model for the 2016 model year, as is an electronic parking brake.A Premium Package adds 19-inch alloy wheels, a panoramic sunroof, rear parking assistance, a power rear sunshade, and manual rear side-window sunshades.
+Limited models upgrade to the 450-watt Dimension sound system, which includes XM satellite radio, HD Radio, iPod/USB connectivity, and an auxiliary input jack, a hands-free trunk opener, a power-adjustable steering wheel, a power sunroof, rear parking sensors, and power-folding side mirrors.

 Like many of Hyundai's current models—and building on the "Fluidic Sculpture" theme that made its debut in the Sonata—the Azera has two distinctive side creases in the sheet metal, which don't quite meet but together form a strong expression.
 In the Azera, one of them starts just behind the headlamps, flowing along the top of the fender and upward to the back of the front door; meanwhile, another starts just ahead of the rear door handle, flowing upward, then across and forming the actual decklid crease around the back.